LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

     ![Screenshot of Office Message Encryption body](/Images/OME_Message1_body.png)

-    **Message 2** - You will bypass the OME wrapper container (no prompt to **read the message**) and be displayed with an insufficient permission error:
+    **Message 2** - You'll bypass the OME wrapper container (no prompt to **read the message**) and be displayed with an insufficient permission error:

     ![Screenshot of Office Message Encryption preview](/Images/OME_Message2.png)

     **Note:** In some other scenarios there is a 3rd possible message outcome that displays the message: **The message you tried to open is protected with Information Rights Management.
 The sender didn't give you the rights necessary to view the message.
 To open this message on behalf of another user, use Outlook.
 Download a free trial of Microsoft Outlook.**

-    No matter how the message is displayed to you / how you open the message, if you don't have the correct permissions you will be unable to view the message body.
+    No matter how the message is displayed to you / how you open the message, if you don't have the correct permissions you'll be unable to view the message body.
 This is because your organization / personal Microsoft Outlook email account was not granted the correct permissions to view these internal encrypted emails.
 In the real world, if you receive one of these permission related errors when opening up an encrypted message, it likely means that the sender will need to re-send with the appropriate Label (sensitivity label) applied.

 8. Keep the **Outlook** tab open in **Microsoft Edge** and proceed to the next task.

-    If you are using a personal Microsoft Outlook email account, leave the **InPrivate** Edge Browser open.
+    If you're using a personal Microsoft Outlook email account, leave the **InPrivate** Edge Browser open.

 ### Task 4 - Resolve Office Message Encryption Permission issue

-You will now identify and resolve the issue with the mail flow rule created.
+You'll now identify and resolve the issue with the mail flow rule created.

-1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows log-in page appears, then log in now.
+1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows log-in page appears, then sign-in now.

 2. The **Microsoft Edge** browser should still have the **Information protection - Microsoft Purview** tab open in **Microsoft Edge**.
 If not, in a new Edge tab, enter following URL in the address bar: **<https://compliance.microsoft.com/mail/>**.